acumulus8/graphql-with-react/README.md

-#graphql-with-react, project uses graphql in an express app
+#graphql-with-react, project uses graphql in an express app.
+We're learning to structure schema, write mutations schema, and make queries and request mutations.